jorisguerin/ANITI_UavEmergencyLanding/README.md

-# ANITI_UavEmergencyLanding
+# ANITI UAV Emergency Landing
-Code and supplementary material for our RA-L + ICRA 2022 submission
+#### Code and supplementary material for our RA-L + ICRA 2022 submission